BhagatHarsh/CollegeNotes/README.md

 - look inside the `docs/` folder, there you will find folders and files with `.mdx` format.
 - basically it is markdown files that get compiled into reactJs by [Docusaurus](https://docusaurus.io/).
 - whichever new subject you want to add please make a folder of it, and add each lecture as a `.mdx` file with `Lecture-N` format, same goes for slides.
+- refer to `Templates` folder for more information on how to add phots and pdf files.
 Leave a ⭐ if this repo helped you!